 - Fill the containers with premoistened seed starting mix.

 - Sprinkle a few seeds on the top of the soil.

-- Cover lightly with soil.
+- Cover lightly with soil without compacting it.

 Hardening off the seedlings

-- The six day leave them overnight.
+- On the sixth day, leave them overnight.

 Direct sowing seeds

 If sowing fennel seeds straight into the ground, scatter them in, then gently cover them with soil.
 Scattering the seeds reduces future thinning as they will space themselves naturally.